2nd Armored Division (United States): Gulf War

 Before the end of combat operations the 2nd Armored Division(Forward) would engage a total of 11 Iraqi divisions.
 By dawn of the third day of the ground campaign, the 2nd Armored Division (Forward) had a hand in the destruction of four Iraqi tank and mechanized brigades and two divisions.
 Between the cease-fire and the official end of the war in April 1991, 2nd Armored Division (Forward) took part in security operations to ensure peace in Kuwait.
 The division then redeployed to Saudi Arabia, where some of its soldiers established and ran three refugee camps near Raffia, Saudi Arabia.
-Division relief workers processed over 22,000 Iraqi refugees between April 15 and May 10.
+Division relief workers processed over 22,000 Iraqi refugees between 15 April and 10 May.
 After turning the camps over to the Saudi Arabian government, the unit redeployed to Germany.

 The division's attack helicopter battalion, 1st Battalion, 3rd Aviation Regiment, deployed from Fort Hood to Saudi Arabia in fall 1990 attached to and with support from the 1st Cavalry Division (also based at Ft.
 Hood).
 The battalion was equipped with McDonnell Douglas AH-64 Apache attack helicopters.
 The battalion participated in many air strikes along the border region during the air portion of the campaign.
 The unit provided covering missions when the ground forces advanced into Iraq.
 1st Battalion, 3rd Aviation Regiment was pulled back into Saudi Arabia after the cease-fire, with two squads staging in Kuwait to provide refueling and rearming services for battalion aircraft if hostilities resumed.
 The unit returned to Fort Hood, Texas, in April 1991 and continued the inactivation that was interrupted when Iraq invaded Kuwait.
-The unit was inactivated on September 16, 1991, and the regimental flag transferred to sister unit 3rd Battalion, 3rd Aviation Regiment based in Germany.
+The unit was inactivated on 16 September 1991, and the regimental flag transferred to sister unit 3rd Battalion, 3rd Aviation Regiment based in Germany.
 The unit was transferred as a whole to Fort Campbell, Kentucky, in August 1991 and became the 2nd Battalion of the 101st Aviation Regiment (part of the 101st Airborne Division).